MarioWindsor/vaswani-website/projects/exquisite.md

   starting-price: Starting at ₹2.66Cr
   location-label: ITPL Main Road, Whitefield
 cover:
-  logo: /media/uploads/project-logo.png
+  logo: /media/uploads/exquisite_project-logo.png
   video: JytdFRIACTU
-  background: /media/uploads/DSC_8174.jpg
+  background: /media/uploads/exquisite_DSC_8174.jpg
 overview:
-  heading: Live life sky high
+  heading: Live Life Sky High
   sub-heading: A piece of sky, in the palm of your hand
   description: >-
     This is what life at the top looks like.
 The morning sun streams into your